-Under the PRC Corporate Income Tax Law ("CIT Law"), preferential tax treatments will be granted to entities which conduct businesses in certain encouraged sectors and to entities otherwise classified as "High and New Technology Enterprises" ("HNTE").
-Jiangsu Xiaoniu has been qualified as a HNTE and enjoys a preferential income tax rate of 15% for the fiscal years from 2021 to 2023.
+The Group's mainland China subsidiaries, the VIE, and VIE's subsidiaries are subject to the PRC Corporate Income Tax Law ("CIT Law"), and are generally subject to a statutory income tax rate of 25%.
+Under the CIT Law, preferential tax treatments will be granted to entities which conduct businesses in certain encouraged sectors and to entities otherwise classified as "High and New Technology Enterprises" ("HNTE").
+Jiangsu Xiaoniu and Beijing Niudian were qualified as HNTEs and enjoy a preferential income tax rate of 15% for the fiscal years from 2021 to 2023 and 2022 to 2024, respectively.
 An entity could re-apply for the HNTE certificate when the prior certificate expires.
-The Group's other PRC subsidiaries, the VIE, and VIE's other subsidiaries are subject to the statutory income tax rate of 25%.
+The foregoing preferential income tax rates, however, are subject to periodic review and renewal by PRC authorities.